-14. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose.

-- 15. Close dump valves and refit the dust cap onto the drain outlet. - This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects and rodents.
+- 16. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 17.
+Flush the sewage tank using the Black Waste Tank Flush Inlet (if equipped). - 18.
+Close dump valves and refit the dust cap onto the drain outlet.
+This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.